نوع مقاله : پژوهشی

 Results and Discussion

-The results showed that the ACCESS-ESM1-5 model had a significant difference between the average precipitation of the base period and the future at the 95% confidence level and predicted higher precipitation than the other two models, and the CNRM-CM6-1 and MRI-ESM2-0 models were closer to the base period values.
-The predicted maximum temperature at all stations and scenarios increased compared to the observational data and was estimated to be significant and upward at the 95% confidence level.
-The average annual maximum temperature increased from 24.8°C to 26.9°C. The CNRM-CM6-1 model predicted the highest maximum temperature.
+The results of the ACCESS-ESM1-5 model showed that the difference between the average precipitation of the base period and the future was significant at the 95% confidence level, and predicted higher precipitation compared to the other two models was related to the ACCESS-ESM1 models, and the estimated magnitude of the CNRM-CM6-1 and MRI-ESM2-0 models was closer to the baseline values.
+The trend of predicted maximum temperature at all stations and scenarios was increased compared to the observational data and was estimated to be significant and upward at the 95% confidence level.
+The average annual maximum temperature increased from 24.8°C to 26.9°C. The highest predicted maximum temperature was for the CNRM-CM6-1 model.
 Shiraz and Persepolis have the highest temperatures.
-The minimum temperature at all stations has an increasing trend and the average watershed temperature has increased from 9.7°C to 11.5°C (in the SSP585 scenario).
-This indicates warmer nights and a decrease in nighttime cold.
-The CNRM-CM6-1 model usually predicts higher minimum temperatures than other models.
-The range of predicted precipitation changes in the area is estimated from 248.9 to 288.7 mm, and the range of maximum and minimum temperature changes is estimated from 26 to 26.9 and 11 to 11.9 °C, respectively.
+The trend of minimum temperature was increasing in all station.
+The watershed average minimum temperature increased from 9.7°C to 11.5°C (in the SSP585 scenario), indicating warmer nights and a decrease in nighttime cold.
+The highest predicted minimum temperature compared to other models was for the CNRM-CM6-1 model.
+The range of predicted changes in watershed precipitation was from 248.9 to 288.7 mm, and the range of predicted changes in maximum and minimum temperature was from 26 to 26.9 and 11 to 11.9 °C, respectively.

 Conclusion and Suggestion